 AdWords vs. Facebook: How Do They Compare?

-When people think of PPC, they tend to think of the two PPC giants out there; AdWords and Facebook.
 The thing to remember about these networks is that even though they fall under the same umbrella classification as a PPC network, they do vastly different things.

 The main difference